ovh/docs/pages/web/hosting/cms_manual_installation/guide.en-gb.md

 >
 > It may take a few minutes to upload files to your web hosting plan.
 >
-> Once the transfer is complete, check that all the elements in the local "**CMS**" folder have been correctly transferred to the root folder on your Web Hosting plan.
+> Once the transfer is complete, check that all the elements in the local **CMS** folder have been correctly transferred to the root folder on your Web Hosting plan.
 >

-**Special Case**: If you have a limited internet speed and/or a hosting plan **Pro** or higher, you can use the **SSH** connection to put your CMS source files in your Web Hosting plan’s storage space.
+**Special Case**: If you have a limited internet speed and/or a hosting plan **Pro** or higher, you can use **SSH** connection to put your CMS source files in your Web Hosting plan’s storage space.

-To log in to your hosting plan via SSH, please refer to our guide to [logging in via SSH from an OVHcloud shared hosting plan](https://docs.ovh.com/gb/en/hosting/web_hosting_ssh_on_web_hosting_packages/).
+To log in to your hosting plan via SSH, please refer to our guide on [Accessing a web hosting plan via SSH](https://docs.ovh.com/gb/en/hosting/web_hosting_ssh_on_web_hosting_packages/).

 Once you have logged in via **SSH**, run the following commands: